sergei-romanenko/agda-Pythagoras/README.md

 ### Files:

+* `2IsPrime`
+> 2 is prime: a short proof by Danielsson.

 * `Noether.agda`
-> The definitions of Noetherian and Fermat's infinite descent
+> The definitions of Noetherian and Fermat's infinite descent principle.
-> principle.

 * `Cancel.agda`
 > The definition of cancel.

 * `CancellativeAbelianMonoid.agda`
 > The definition of cancellative abelian monoid.

-* `Corollary.agda`
+* `Property.agda`
-> The set of the natural numbers without zero and  multiplication
-> forms a cancellative abelian modoid.
+> Helper functions of a cancellative abelian monoid.
-> Thus, square root of two is irrational.

 * `Lemma.agda`
 > A lemma for the proof of the main theorem in `Theorem.agda`.

+* `Theorem.agda`
+> The main theorem which is originally proved by Thierry Coquand:
+> any prime cannot be a square of rational in cancellative
+> abelian monoid.

 * `NatStar.agda`
 > A set of natural numbers without zero, and its multiplication.

 * `NatStarProperties.agda`
 > Properties of NatStar.

-* `Property.agda`
+* `Corollary.agda`
+> The set of the natural numbers without zero and  multiplication
-> Helper functions of a cancellative abelian monoid.
+> forms a cancellative abelian modoid.
-* `Theorem.agda`
-> The main theorem which is originally proved by Thierry Coquand:
-> any prime cannot be a square of rational in cancellative
+> Thus, square root of two is irrational.
-> abelian monoid.

-### Note:

-`agda.alfa` was written by Thierry Coquand.